oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The flow illustrated in {{fig-client-credentials-flow}} includes the following steps:

-(A)  The client authenticates with the authorization server and
+(1)  The client authenticates with the authorization server and
      requests an access token from the token endpoint.

-(B)  The authorization server authenticates the client, and if valid,
+(2)  The authorization server authenticates the client, and if valid,
      issues an access token.